-BES Transmission Lines monitored and controlled by the Control Center or backup Control Center may be excluded from the "aggregate weighted value" calculation if they are part of a local system that is operated at less than 300kV, where the net export from the local system does not exceed 75 MW during non-Energy Emergency Alert (EEA) conditions.
-The net export is based on the hourly integrated values for the most recent 12-month period.
+Provided that the "aggregate weighted value" calculated according to the table above is less than 12000, a Transmission Operator or a Transmission Owner may calculate a modified "aggregate weighted value" that excludes BES Transmission Lines monitored and controlled by the Control Center or backup Control Center that are part of a single group of contiguous transmission Elements that operate at less than 300kV, and where the gross export does not exceed 75 MW during non-Energy Emergency Alert (EEA) conditions.
+The gross export is based on the hourly integrated values for the most recent 12-month period.

-2.12.2.13.
-Each Control Center or backup Control Center, not already included in High Impact Rating (H) above, used to perform the functional obligations of the Balancing

-Authority for generation equal to or greater than an aggregate of 1500 MW in a single Interconnection.
+2.11.2.13.
+Each Control Center or backup Control Center, not already included in High Impact Rating (H) above, used to perform the functional obligations of the operated by a Balancing Authority for generation equal to or greater than an aggregate of 1500 MW in a single Interconnection.